SaerusTierialis/tModLoader_Homepage/index.md

 # Revamp Highlights:
 There is a **major** revamp is in the works!
 Please visit our Discord if you have any questions or to provide input.
 Here are some highlights:
-* Classes will no longer be accessories and will isntead be toggled on/off in a new UI
+* Classes will no longer be accessories and will instead be toggled on/off in a new UI
 * Level/XP will be per class
 * Bonuses will be dramatically reduced.
 This will be most noticeable on damage-related stats.
 * Bonuses will be collapsed into *Attributes* (strength, dexterity, etc.)